k8stopologyawareschedwg/logtracr/DESIGN.md

 Some platforms enable "flight recording" for events and traces, with focus often times for performance analysis.
 Notable examples are the aforementioned [golang](https://go.dev/blog/execution-traces-2024) and the [JDK](https://en.wikipedia.org/wiki/JDK_Flight_Recorder).

-The flight recording pattern is a very powerful tool for events and traces; it is oftentimes used for performance analysis.
+The flight recording pattern is a very powerful tool for events and traces; it is mostly used for performance analysis.
 Oftentimes, though something similar to analyze the business logic behavior would be very useful.
-Flight recording is not meant by any means as replacement for tests.
-A good testsuite is a prerequisite.
+Is worth highlighting that flight recording is not meant by any means as replacement for tests, but rather as complement.
-However, it's also a fact that quite often the business logic operates on the program state - and nowadays on cluster state, which can be hard to predict, mock or both; and in any case, reproduction is by definition post-fact, which doesn't help in auditing, support, troubleshooting.
+For any software, a good testsuite is just a prerequisite.

-The missing link, which this package aims to provide, is a flight-recorder-like approach for logs.
+This package aims to provide a flight recorder (-alike) functionality for logs.

 ## Goals
 - Make it possible/easier to correlate all the logs pertaining to a code flow
 - Improve the signal-to-noise ratio of the logs, filtering out all the content not relevant the specific use case
 - Avoid excessive storage consumption
 - Minimize the slowdown caused by logging
+- Be compatible with the go-logr API for easy integration in a codebase

 ## Non-Goals
 - Change the logging system (e.g. migrate away from go-logr/klog)